pahihu/retro6502/README.md

 # retro6502
 6502 assembler, disassembler, emulator.
+Run BBC BASIC.
+The wheel doesn't need to be reinvented.
-BBC BASIC.
-For macOS and WSL.
+Works on macOS and WSL.

 Some tools for the 6502 nostalgia: